 - no more plastic sauce bottles (I reuse the squeezy bottle though)

 - whip butter with oil to be spreadable, or use plain butter at room temp.
-The kind of butter is important – choose one you like the flavour of.
+The kind of oil is important – choose one you like the flavour of.
 1 Tablespoon oil per 1 oz of butter at room temperature.
 You can blend it with a fork to taste-test a small portion at a time with different oils.
 For 250g butter I use about 90g weight of refined canola or sunflower oil.

 - making my own coleslaw is going well, as is making my own yogurt.
 Both mean an easy ongoing fresh supply even when boating, as they are both part of our every-day lunches.

-- using Lush or crystal deodorant (trying out both, but like Lush best so far)
+- using Lush solid or crystal deodorant (trying out both, but like Lush best so far)

 - buy oats in cardboard (Scott’s Porridge Oats for me, but a wider selection if you like coarse oats).

-- working harder at avoiding plastic wrap on fruit and veg – grapes still tricky.
+- working harder at avoiding plastic wrap on fruit and veg – grapes or other soft fruit still tricky.
 There is a local greengrocer who delivers for free, which I may try sometime, but meanwhile I use the greengrocer in town plus the supermarket, depends on what I need.

 - no more plastic pots of custard, jelly, etc, and a tub of custard lasts us a long time.

 - getting bar shampoo for spouse and wash my hair much less often.